python-virtualenvwrapper/virtualenvwrapper/docs/en/command_ref.rst

     (mynewenv)$ workon
     mynewenv
     (mynewenv)$

+The ``-i`` option can be used to install one or more packages (by repeating the option) after the environment is created.

 The ``-r`` option can be used to specify a text file listing packages to be installed.
 The argument value is passed to ``pip -r`` to be